juansanzone/MLBusinessComponents/README.md

 ```

 ### 2 - Use your UI component.
-Choose and initialize the componentes.
+Choose and initialize the components.
 Each component is a subclass of UIView.

 ## 👔 UI COMPONENTS